 Results: In 2019, 80% of employees consider that the company’s environment is inclusive.

-A Successful Strategy for 2020
+A Successful Strategy for Women's leadership in 2020

 Organizations need more women being hired, promoted and retained.
 The Women in the Workplace research shows that there is potential and that there are many women leaders ready to take on winning positions, but they need support, more visibility, and the right work environment.